 A. Van Jordan was born on March 5, 1965, in Akron, Ohio.
 He received his BA in English literature from Wittenberg University in Springfield, Ohio, and his MA in communications from Howard University in Washington, D.C.
 While in Washington, D.C., Jordan began to attend poetry readings and became interested in writing poetry.
 In 1998, he earned his MFA in creative writing from Warren Wilson College in Asheville, North Carolina.

 Jordan has been awarded the Anisfield-Wolf Book Award, the Lannan Literary Award, and the Whiting Writers' Award, as well as fellowships from the John Simon Guggenheim Foundation and United States Artists, among others.
-A professor of English and literature at the University of Michigan, he lives in Ann Arbor.
+He is a professor at Stanford University.

 The Cineaste: Poems (W. W. Norton & Company, 2013)